Permits

 Permitting your project

 Wondering how to get water and sewer service for your construction project?
-Head to our permit portal to get started or read below for more information.
+Head to our permitting portal to get started or read below for more information.

 Permit Types